EHS-isnubi/VSS-Monitoring/README.md

 *Thanks to Kelvin Tegelaar who created the initial version I used as a base for this project: https://www.cyberdrain.com/monitoring-with-powershell-vss-snapshot-size/*<br>

-The second script enables you to check if the VSS service is enable on a server.
+<br>The second script enables you to check if the VSS service is enable on a server.
 If it is not, it will send an email to prevent you from having a problem with the VSS service.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>